 We expect our volunteers to do a daily wellness check for our clients.
 This could mean chatting for a few minutes, asking how the client is doing, or offering to check the mail.
 After delivering all your meals, return your cooler, hot bag, route sheet, and any signage to the Meals on Wheels of the Greater Lehigh Valley pick-up site.

 We call grocery shopping volunteers on Monday or Tuesday morning with a client shopping assignment.
 Once a shopping day is scheduled, shoppers go to a designated store and pick up the client order at customer service and shop.
 Shoppers go through the regular check-out, and all groceries are billed to the client.
 The shopper then delivers the groceries to the client’s home.

 It’s easy to sign-up.
 Complete the volunteer registration form (link) and a member of the volunteer services team will contact you.

 Yes!
 This is for the protection of our clients and our volunteers.
 We conduct all clearance checks through a nationally accredited company, Verified Volunteers.
 The clearance costs $35, and we cover $10 of this cost.

 Do I need to do volunteer training?

 Yes.
 Meals on Wheels of the Greater Lehigh Valley offers both online training and in-person training classes.
 A volunteer services team member can explain the options to you.
 Because our volunteers see our clients on a daily basis, we do expect that you take at least 3 hours of training each year to maintain your status as an active volunteer.
-Our class schedule is available on our calendar (insert hyperlink).
+Our class schedule is coming soon.

 What is the time commitment for a volunteer?